gaw1ik/Tuturial-Ableton-Blue-Hand-Device-Control-Using-Arturia-Keylab/README.md

-# Contextual Track Control in Ableton Live (Via The Blue Hand) Using Arturia Keylab Essential
+# Device Control in Ableton Live (Via The Blue Hand) Using Arturia Keylab Essential

 <b>*Note: I am in the early stages of creating this article, so it is missing quite a bit of information.
 I plan on updating it soon.
 Feel free to contact me.</b>